 This Dan Cong Chou Shi comes from Fenghuang Shan near Chaozhou in Guangdong Province and is from the trees of the Shui Xian cultivar.
 The Shui Xian cultivar is traditionally a popular choice for Phoenix oolong tea since it has a particularly pronounced floral character.
 This tea undergoes a modern crafting method that is referred to as ‘Chou Shi’, which literally means ‘dehumidification’.
 This refers to the minimal processing it undergoes, especially when it comes to baking; one can think of the leaves as just being ‘dehumidified’ rather than thoroughly processed.
 This modern-style processing involves baking, not just at high temperature, but by using alternating hot and cold temperatures.
 This prevents the leaves from heating too much thus reducing the level of roasted flavours common in Dan Cong teas, while also preserving the green floral aspect of the fresh leaves.

 The creation of this Dan Cong Chou Shi is largely driven by market demand for highly floral, lightly oxidised oolong teas.
-When we first tried it, we were instantly reminded of our award-winning Wen Shan Bao Zhong pouchong from Taiwan; there is similarity in the refined floral and slightly baked aspects of both of these teas.
-The very large leaves of Dan Cong Chou Shi have a dark and bright green appearance and a lovely fresh aroma.
-The lightly golden liquor produced has a slightly baked osmanthus flower aroma that is exceedingly pleasant.
-The taste is highly floral with a lovely lightly baked edge to it.
+When we first tried it, we were instantly reminded of our award-winning Wen Shan Bao Zhong pouchong from Taiwan; there is similarity in the floral aspects of both of these teas.
+The large leaves of Dan Cong Chou Shi have a dark and bright green appearance and a lovely fresh aroma.
+The lightly golden liquor produced has a creamy and floral aroma.
+The taste is highly floral with a lovely lightly savoury vegetal edge to it.
 The character is fresh and bright with creamy and nutty notes.
-The long-lasting aftertaste has a light mineral aspect (this is where you can definitely see the parallels to traditional Dan Cong teas) that is combined with an aromatic floral quality.
+The long-lasting aftertaste has a lightly sweet mineral aspect (this is where you can definitely see the parallels to traditional Dan Cong teas) that is combined with an aromatic floral quality.

 This tea is bound to appeal to fans of Dan Cong oolongs as it provides a fascinating comparison to those traditional teas.
 But it would also appeal greatly to fans of modern, lightly oxidised, floral oolongs, of which it is a stellar example!